Vice Provost for Academic Programs and Dean of Graduate Studies

 Master of Fine Arts Degree in:

-Master of Public Administration (via CPIE)*
+Public Administration, M.P.A. (via CPIE)*

 Master of Science Degree in: